A Fun Day of Volunteering and Community…Join us!

 Responsibilities:

-• Set up the SCPOC Headquarters Booth Operations:
+• Set up the SCPOC Headquarters Booth Operations and Duties:

 • Provide maps, Parade programs, and event timelines to volunteers, guests, and staff.